-Statement on Management's Review
+Statement on Management Review

-Management is responsible for Management's Review.
+Management is responsible for the Management Review.

-Our opinion on the Financial Statements does not cover Management's Review, and we do not express any form of assurance conclusion thereon.
+Our opinion on the Financial Statements does not cover the Management Review, and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the Financial Statements, our responsibility is to read Management's Review and, in doing so, consider whether Management's Review is materially inconsistent with the Financial Statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the Financial Statements, our responsibility is to read the Management Review and, in doing so, consider whether the Management Review is materially inconsistent with the Financial Statements or our knowledge obtained during the audit, or otherwise appears to be materially misstated.